jankaszel/hyperwell-thesis/chapters/implementation.md

 * Search indexing?

 [^electron]: Electron is a framework for building desktop applications with web technologies: <https://www.electronjs.org/>.
 Electron applications ship their own copy of the Chromium browser as well as the Node.js runtime.
 They are packed as native executables, can be build cross-platform, and have their application logic written in JavaScript.
 [^react]: React is a popular framework for building interactive web applications: <https://www.reactjs.org/>.
-Maintained by Facebook, React leverages functional reactive programming principles and uses a virtual DOM for only patching changed parts of the user interface.
+Maintained by Facebook, React leverages functional reactive programming (FRP) principles and uses a virtual DOM for only patching changed parts of the user interface.
 Next.js builds upon React and provides ready-to-use solutions for many common scenarios, such as pre-rendering and CSS-in-JS styling: <https://nextjs.org/>.

 ## Conclusion {#sec:implementation:conclusion}